Skip to main content

 1. Isolate the @media block: Strip all non-essential CSS.
 Test with a single max-width: 600px query to verify baseline execution.

-4. Validate viewport meta tags: Confirm <meta name="viewport" content="width=device-width, initial-scale=1"> is injected before the </head> closing tag.
+4. Validate viewport meta tags: Confirm <meta name="viewport" content="width=device-width, initial-scale=1"> is present before the </head> closing tag.

 5. Debug with browser dev tools: Use Safari's Web Inspector for iOS Mail simulation and Chrome DevTools for Gmail's DOM stripping behavior.